-5.6.1 It is intended that the agreed trip reduction target will be achieved during the lifespan of the FTP (to be agreed with SGC).
+5.6.1 It is intended that the agreed trip reduction target will be achieved during the lifespan of the FTP.
 The annual monitoring and reporting exercise will therefore be used to track progress towards achievement of the target and remedial measures introduced as appropriate.